Poe (singer): Alan Wake II soundtrack, This Road

 In a press release the week after the release of Alan Wake II and "This Road", Sam Lake reflected on the creative journey together with Poe, saying, "At some points we were so closely in sync that it got a bit scary.
 She was amazing to work with, a musical genius.
 A brilliant, brilliant artist.
 I feel the song perfectly captures all aspects of the world of the Dark Place where Alan Wake is trapped.
 In the disturbing dream-reality taking the shape of New York City, the song has in part the hazy, smoky, feel of a Film Noir nightclub, the aching longing the novelist Alan Wake feels toward Alice, his wife, as he tries to escape the nightmare and get back to her, the paranoid feel of being lost and having forgotten something vital.
 It’s all of this and more.
 It’s beautiful."

 On October 1, 2024, Poe once again posted a cryptic teaser video to her YouTube channel, titled "I", in which she appears saying, "I went missing in 2001.
 I barely noticed, but you knew.
 You could feel it.
 My symptoms were abstract, most notable among them was my ability to utilize the word."
-On October 17, a limited edition 12" single of "This Road" became available for pre-order on Poe's online store.
-The single includes a new song, "6 Deep Breaths" as the B-side.
+On October 17, a limited edition 12" single of "This Road" became available for pre-order on Poe's online store, and was later released on October 31 with a new track, "6 Deep Breaths" as the B-side.

+On December 13, 2024, Poe held a surprise private concert for fans in Los Angeles, where she performed "This Road" for the first time.

+On December 5, 2025, Poe continued to tease new material with another cryptic YouTube video, titled "It Wasn't There", featuring Poe with her eyes shifting and multiplying, reciting a monologue of "not long after I went missing, the (static) came, they took a really really long time, examining me, measuring me, naming me.
+They had names for parts of me that I didn't even know existed.
+They measured those meticulously, and drew... conclusions.
+But there was one part of me that troubled them deeply.
+They didn't examine it.
+They didn't measure it.
+They didn't name it.
+They said it wasn't there."
+Another similar video was posted on April 7, 2026, titled "Not Feeling Anything".
+Poe appears examining her right hand, which slowly de-materializes, while her eyes track a moving circle across the screen.
+She says "It's not so bad, (reversed audio), but it's weird, not feeling anything."